Supplements and vitamins vegans can take

 Examples of fortified foods include breakfast cereals, soya drinks and yeast extract spreads like Marmite.
 The pack should be clearly labelled to show that it contains vitamin B12.

-Find out more by reading this article: Vitamin B12 food, sources and deficiency.
+Find out more by reading our vitamin B12 food, sources and deficiency blog.

 Adult men need 8.7 milligrams (mg) of iron each day.
 Adult women under 50 need 14.8mg of iron each day, while women over 50 need only 8.7mg.
 The NHS recommends taking supplements of no more than 17 milligrams (mg) of iron supplements each day, unless told otherwise by a doctor.